|BSc (Hons) Optometry||BDS Dental Surgery|

-A pass in the Diploma, plus grades A*A/AA in chemistry and biology.
+A pass in the Diploma, plus grades A*A/AA in biology and one further science from chemistry, physics, maths, and psychology.
 General studies at A/AS level is not included within any offer.

 Cambridge Pre-U Diploma

-D3, D3, M1 including chemistry and Biology at D3.
+D3, D3, M1 including biology and one further science from chemistry, physics, maths, and psychology at D3.

 GCE A levels and Cambridge Pre-U Diploma